discourse/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

     Is the server running locally and accepting connections on Unix domain socket "/tmp/.s.PGSQL.5432"?

-It is because it is still looking in the `/temp` directory and not in `/var/pgsql_socket`.
+it is because it is still looking in the `/tmp` directory and not in `/var/pgsql_socket`.

 If running `psql -h /var/pgsql_socket` works then you need to configure the host in your `.bash_profile`: